ramadanasr/udacity-android-nanodegrees/README.md

 [Udacity](https://www.udacity.com/) offers great content for Android Programming in their Nanodegree programs.
 If you don't have the money you can take same of the courses for free (but without certificate).
-No programming experience?
-No problem!
-The skills you learn in this Nanodegree program will accelerate your journey to becoming a working Android Developer.this program teaches the tools, principles, and patterns that underlie all Android development.
+The skills you learn in this
+Nanodegree program will accelerate your journey to becoming a working Android Developer.this program teaches the tools, principles, and patterns that underlie all Android development.